 This guide will talk you through the process of making a claim due to a driving lesson accident, covering information such as:

 - How does the law approach the liability of a learner driver if they have been involved in a road traffic accident that they caused?

-- Can a driving instructor can be liable for an accident caused by a learner driver?
+- Can a driving instructor can be liable for a car accident caused by a learner driver?

 - How is the legal situation affected by the involvement of a third-party in an accident caused by a learner driver?

 - What are the most common types of road traffic accidents that are caused by learner drivers?

 - What should you do if you have been involved in an accident with a learner driver?

 - Information on hit and run accidents carried out by learner drivers.

 - What do you need to do next to begin making a driving lesson accident claim?

-If you have any questions about the information provided in this guide or need additional information, please call Accident Claims UK on the number at the bottom of this page and we will do our best to assist you.
+If you have any questions about the information provided in this driving lesson accident claims guide or need additional information, please call Accident Claims UK on the number at the bottom of this page and we will do our best to assist you.

 Liability in Accidents Involving A Learner Driver

-Before answering the question of ‘how much can I claim for a driving lesson injury?’, you’ll need to first ensure that you can prove liability before you can make a driving lesson accident claim.
+Before answering the question of ‘how much can I claim for a driving lesson injury?’, you’ll need to first ensure that you can prove liability before you can make driving lesson accident claims.

 Even a learner driver on their first-ever driving lesson is expected to act in a responsible way towards other road users and display due care and attention.
 Driving experience does not factor into this duty to take care.
 If you are injured by a learner driver and they have failed to show due care and attention towards other road users, you could be able to claim compensation against them.